-A web application that lets users launch a pool of threads, which send requests through the load balancer to load-demo.war's primary servlet.
+A web application that lets users launch a pool of threads, by sending requests through the load balancer to the application's primary servlet.
 The application displays information about which servers are handling the requests.
-It can also send separate requests to load-demo.war's load generation servlets, allowing the user to see how certain load conditions affect request load balancing.
+It can also send separate requests to the application's load-generation servlets, allowing the user to see how certain load conditions affect request load balancing.

-The demo can be used to demonstrate how different worker-side scenarios impact the routing decisions of the proxy server.
+This application can be used to demonstrate how different worker-side scenarios impact the routing decisions of the proxy server.